How to Hang Wallpaper

-When choosing a design, look for a stripe or a dense, overall pattern, which will minimize tricky matching; steer clear of "drop repeat" patterns until you've mastered basic hanging techniques.
-Some paper comes with a blank selvage on each edge of the decorative panel to protect the printed area of the roll from damage during shipping.
+A few tips before you begin: When choosing a design, look for a stripe or a dense overall pattern, which will minimize tricky matching; steer clear of "drop repeat" patterns until you've mastered basic hanging techniques.
+Also, some paper comes with a blank selvage on each edge of the decorative panel to protect the printed area of the roll from damage during shipping.
 Avoid the tedious job of cutting off the selvages by requesting a pretrimmed paper.

 How Many Rolls?

 Wallpaper comes in various widths and lengths.
 The numbers in our chart are based on an American "double" roll, which typically covers about 66 square feet.
 To calculate how many rolls you need per room, divide the total square footage of the walls (including windows and doors) by the square footage of one roll.
 Buy at least 10 percent more paper to accommodate errors and adjustments, such as a four-inch allowance for each strip.
 For patterns with a difficult-to-match drop repeat, you should prepare to buy substantially more paper to compensate for waste.
 (Ask your dealer's advice.)
 Save leftovers for future repairs.

 Where to Start and End